claytonketner/CSCI200_FactorySim/Data-Classes.md

 ### GUIKitDeliveryStation
       Contains data and methods for drawing and animating the kit delivery station

+* Constructor:
-* Constructor: GUIKitDeliveryStation (KitDeliveryStation kitDeliveryStation, double x, double y)
+      * GUIKitDeliveryStation(KitDeliveryStation kitDeliveryStation, GUILane inConveyor, GUILane outConveyor, double x, double y)
+      * GUIKitDeliveryStation(KitDeliveryStation kitDeliveryStation, GUILane inConveyor, GUILane outConveyor, Movement movement)
 * Member data:
       * public KitDeliveryStation kitDeliveryStation - used to access delivery station data
-      * public GUIEntity guiEntity - used to access movement data
+      * public Movement movement - used to access movement data
+      * public GUILane inConveyor, outConveyor - conveyor lanes
 * Methods:
-      * void tick(long currentTime) - calculates movement
+      * void checkStatus(long currentTime) - if this conveyor is full, turn off the lane, if this conveyor is empty, turn this lane on and move all of the pallet down one space
-      * void draw(Graphics g, long elapsedMillis) - calls tick(), draws the part
+      * void draw(Graphics2D g, long currentTime) - draws the kit delivery station
+      * Point2D.Double getOutConveyorLocation() - return outConveyor's location
 ***

 ###Pallet